 Undead standing on desecrated ground have advantage on all saving throws.

-A vial of holy water purifies a 3-meter-square area of desecrated ground when sprinkled on it, and a hallow spell purifies desecrated ground within its area.
+A vial of holy water purifies a 2-meter-radius area of desecrated ground when sprinkled on it, and a hallow spell purifies desecrated ground within its area.

 A creature can be immersed in frigid water for a number of minutes equal to its 10 + twice its Constitution before suffering any ill effects.
 Each additional minute spent in frigid water requires the creature to succeed on a DC 10 Fortitude saving throw or become exhausted 1.
 Creatures with resistance or immunity to cold damage automatically succeed on the saving throw, as do creatures that are naturally adapted to living in ice-cold water.

-A quicksand pit covers the ground in roughly a 3-meter-square area and is usually 3 meters deep.
+A quicksand pit covers the ground in roughly a 2-meter-radius area and is usually 2 meters deep.
 When a creature enters the area, it sinks 3d6 × 10 centimeters into the quicksand and becomes restrained.
 At the start of each of the creature’s turns, it sinks another 3d4 × 10 centimeters.
-As long as the creature isn’t completely submerged in quicksand, it can escape by using its action and succeeding on a Strength check.
-The DC is 10 plus1 for every 30 centimeters the creature has sunk into the quicksand.
+As long as the creature isn’t completely submerged in quicksand, it can escape by using an action and succeeding on a Strength check.
+The DC is 10 plus 1 for every 30 centimeters the creature has sunk into the quicksand.
 A creature that is completely submerged in quicksand can’t breathe (see the suffocation rules above).
-A creature can pull another creature within its reach out of a quicksand pit by using its action and succeeding on a Strength check.
+A creature can pull another creature within its reach out of a quicksand pit by using an action and succeeding on a Strength check.
 The DC is 5 plus 1 for every 30 centimeters the target creature has sunk into the quicksand.

 Razorvine is a plant that grows in wild tangles and hedges.
 It also clings to the sides of buildings and other surfaces as ivy does.
-A3-meter-high, 3-meter-wide, 1.5-meter-thick wall or hedge of razorvine has 11 Defense, 25 Health, and immunity to bludgeoning, piercing, and psychic damage.
-When a creature comes into direct contact with razorvine for the first time on a turn, the creature must succeed on a DC 10 REflex saving throw or take 5 (1d10) slashing damage from the razorvine’s bladelike thorns.
+A 2-meter-high, 2-meter-wide, 1-meter-thick wall or hedge of razorvine has 11 Defense, 25 Health, and immunity to bludgeoning, piercing, and psychic damage.
+When a creature comes into direct contact with razorvine for the first time on a turn, the creature must succeed on a DC 10 Reflex saving throw or take 5 (1d10) slashing damage from the razorvine’s bladelike thorns.

 Slippery ice is difficult terrain.
 When a creature moves onto slippery ice for the first time on a turn, it must succeed on a DC 10 Acrobatics check or fall prone.

-Thin ice has a weight tolerance of 3d10 × 4.5 kg per 3-meter-square area.
+Thin ice has a weight tolerance of 3d10 × 5 kilos per 2-meter-square area.
 Whenever the total weight on an area of thin ice exceeds its tolerance, the ice in that area breaks.
 All creatures on broken ice fall through.

 Characters can gather food and water using the Wilderness skill.